StudyHub-Bulgaria/doorguy/README.md

 By default you will see the page on http://localhost:5000

+[TODO} The webapp, auth service and clients can be deployed on different hosts, networks, geographically.
+As long as the webapp and auth service can reach the DB, we're good.
+But for now, we'd like to deploy everything on prem as that means we're somewhat resilient to conenction drops - if the internet *dies* users with accounts can still use the service.

 ## Contributing
 Read through the github Issues - they describe on a high level what the roadmap is.
 For more specific todos, read through the docs.
 Each component has a description and todo list with needed APIs and functions.